 She looked down and found her feet in a very similar condition, the scales ending just above her ankles.
 For a moment, she only saw four toes, though a fifth clawed toe took the place of her heel, keeping her from standing flat footed.
 Her heart pounded.
 Something of hers twitched, sliding along the tiled floor.
 Wait, what?
 She whirled around, catching sight of an enormous leathery wing behind her before she fixated on her tail.

-No, no, no. The heavy tail, covered in the same olive green scales as those on her hands, dragged on the floor.
+The heavy tail, covered in the same olive green scales as those on her hands, dragged on the floor.
 She curled it experimentally.
 That’s a tail.
 My tail.
 It started from the small of her back, a seemingly natural extension of her spine, and eventually tapered off to a point about five feet later.
-She twisted her head around to get a good view of the wings that had been covering her face when she’d fallen.
+She twisted her head around to get a good view of the wings that had covered her face when she’d fallen.
 They emerged from each shoulder blade up to a couple inches above her head, then folded back down and ended at about her knees.
 Fully folded, they didn’t fit neatly against her back, instead poking out a couple inches to either side of her.

 This can’t be real.
 Lightning flashed.
 A split second later a crack of thunder rumbled the building.
 She screamed as the shock made her lose control of her legs for a moment, sending her sprawling.
 Make it stop.
 Once she recovered, she grabbed the dented metal door and forced it shut, deadening the sounds from outside to tolerable levels.